 Red wines to drink all summer long

 With its light floral notes and lashings of red fruit, gamay is summer in a glass.
 The Beaujolais region of France is the boss of gamay, having claimed the varietal as its specialty after the Duke of Burgundy banned the grape from his turf in the 1300s.
 Lucky for us; because compared to wines from its attention-grabbing northern neighbour Burgundy, Beaujolais gamay is far easier on the wallet.
 Making it even more perfect for summer afternoon drinking, gamay is best served lightly chilled.
 Not sure where to start with selecting a bottle?
 Jump in to our guide to Beaujolais and make yourself at home.

 To chill or not to chill?
-(We have so much chill).

 The common wisdom is that red wines are designed to be drunk at room temperature.
 But there’s a catch – it’s a safe bet that your average room in Australia is hotter than one in Europe back in the old days when the rules were made.
-So there’s a decent chance you’ve been serving your red wines too warm all this time (and there’s nothing worse than warm wine when it’s boiling outside).
-The optimal temperature for red wine actually sits between 16-18 degrees.

 Want to find the best summer red wines online?
 We’ve got you all year round.